 Ready to get your bubbly on with some stylish mojito mocktails?
-True story, I wanted to dub these drinks “mint lime-os” until I realized that word is more fun to say than to spell, and that these drinks are more recognizable as mojitos (nose crinkle).
+I wanted to dub these drinks “mint lime-os” until I realized that word is more fun to say than to spell – plus, don’t we all know these as mojitos?

-Speaking of mojitos, this is actually step-by-step how you would make a mojito minus the white rum.
-If that’s the kind of drink you’re going for, by all means, add yourself a shot of rum (or gin) and kick back on the porch with your dog.
+On the topic of mojitos, this is actually step-by-step how you would make a mojito minus the white rum.
+If that’s the kind of drink you’re going for, by all means, add yourself a shot of rum (or gin) and kick back and enjoy life.

 What’s in this natural soda?

 - fresh lime

 - fresh mint